dart-archive/www.dartlang.org/src/site/articles/doc-comment-guidelines/index.markdown

 ---
 layout: article
-title: "Guidelines for Dart Doc Comments"
+title: "Guidelines for Doc Comments"
 rel:
   author: kathy-walrath
 description: "How we write doc comments for the Dart APIs."